AdamPowroznik/Example-1-Delegates/README.md

 2. `func()` which contains functions which returns a value

 Every kind (`action()` and `func()`) has many overloads, we can put up to 16 arguments in it.

+You can alse write your own delegate by using modyfier `delegate`.